metocean/run-that-program/README.md

 ## usage
 ```
-usage: docker-init --map [from-sig] [to-sig] --init [program / args ..] --program [program / args ..]
+ usage: run-that --map [from-sig] [to-sig] --on-start [program / args ..] --program [program / args ..] --after-exit [program / args ..]

-  --map [from-sig] [to-sig]: this re-maps a signal received by docker-init app to the program, you can have more than one mapping
+   --map [from-sig] [to-sig]: this re-maps a signal received by run-that app to the program, you can have more than one mapping

    --program [norm program args]: this is the program + it args to be run in the docker

-  --on-start [init program args]: the init program runs first, before consul and --program.
+   --on-start [start program args]: the start program runs first, before --program.

-  --after-exit [exit program args]: the exit program runs after the main program as stop.
+   --after-exit [exit program args]: the exit program runs after the --program as exited.

  examples:

-  docker-init --on-start echo hello --program sleep 2 --after-exit echo goodbye
+   ./run-that --on-start echo hello --program sleep 2 --after-exit echo goodbye

-  docker-init --map TERM QUIT --program /bin/nginx -g daemon off;
+   ./run-that --map TERM QUIT --program /bin/nginx -g daemon off;

-  docker-init --map TERM QUIT --on-start wget http://[somesite]/config.json --program /bin/nginx -g daemon off;
+   ./run-that --map TERM QUIT --on-start wget http://[somesite]/config.json --program /bin/nginx -g daemon off;

 ```